Integrat-edCircuit/qelectrotech-doc/source/users/folio/title_block/title_block_editor/edition/cells_split.rst

 Split cells from menu bar
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-    1. Select the merged `cells`_ which should be splitted.
+    1. Select the merged `cells`_ which should be split.
     2. Select **Edit > Split cells** menu item to split the selected `cells`_.

         .. figure:: ../../../../images/qet_title_block_editor_menu_edit.png